 You might also like: Canada Goose vs The North Face: Which Brand is Better?

-The popular design we have picked for this comparison is the Montebello parka (check it out on Amazon.com), a women’s design made of 85% Arctic Tech Polyester and 15% Cotton, with an insulation of 625 fill-power white duck down.
+The popular design we have picked for this comparison is the Montebello parka (check it out at Amazon.com), a women’s design made of 85% Arctic Tech Polyester and 15% Cotton, insulated with 625-fill-power white duck down.

 It comes with a coyote fur trim around the hood, which is removable.
 The hood is oversized and over-extended, providing much better protection against blizzards and cold winds.

 There are several outer and inner pockets on this design, making it practical for daily wear.
 The fit is comfortable and the length ends at the hips, providing adequate cover.